 Fig 3 is a family of plots using my 24dB/oct electronic crossover with frequencies from 500Hz~90Hz.
 They show the midrange is completely eliminated even when my crossover is set as high as 500Hz (Black plot).

 Fig 4 – Recommended Crossover Frequencies

 Fig 4 shows the recommended crossover frequencies for the Crow-II.
 The Blue plot is at 250Hz, Violet at 125Hz and Brown at 90Hz.
 For the flattest passband, the frequency is 125Hz.

 Fig 5 – Crow-II Dimensions

 The Crow-II box dimensions is in Fig 5.
-The upper chamber is lined with Rockwool.
+The upper chamber is lined with R-13 fiberglass insulation.
 This helps to reduce the spikes in the midrange and treble that emit from the port (Fig 2).
-The bottom chamber is bare, no Rockwool or other absorbent is used.
+The bottom ported chamber is left bare, no insulation is used.

 Note the Red terminal wire is soldered to the “Minus” tab on the woofer.
 In doing so, the output of the Crow-II will be in absolute phase.

 The Crow-II is designed to replace a speaker stand.
 A small 2-way bookshelf speaker can be placed on top of the Crow-II and the tweeter height will be about ear level when one is seated.
 This is exactly what I did when testing the Crow-II with the Sparrow-TA in full space (4 pi steradians).